-From classical to contemporary and everything in between, Dr. Katie Johnson excels as a flexible, thoughtful, and active performer of chamber music, solo repertoire, and orchestral literature.
-Dr. Johnson was selected to attend the Aspen Summer Music Festival in Aspen, Colorado, the Kent/Blossom Music Festival in Kent, Ohio, and the National Repertory Orchestra in Breckenridge, Colorado.
-As an orchestral musician, Katie has performed under the batons of such notable conductors as David Zinman, James Conlon and Carl Topilow and she continues to find orchestral performance a thrilling and deeply necessary part of her musical life.
+Katie Johnson-Webb is the Associate Professor of Horn at the University of Tennessee, Knoxville.
+She excels as a flexible, thoughtful, and active performer of solo repertoire, chamber music, and orchestral literature.
+In past years, Katie was selected to perform with the Aspen Summer Music Festival in Aspen, Colorado, the Kent/Blossom Music Festival in Kent, Ohio, and the National Repertory Orchestra in Breckenridge, Colorado.
+She frequently joins the horn section of the Knoxville Symphony.

 As a soloist, she has been heard in recitals at the 2018 International Horn Symposium at Ball State University, the 2016 International Horn Symposium at Ithaca College, and the 2015 International Horn Symposium at the Colburn School.
 Additionally, she has given recitals and masterclasses at universities across the United States and Canada.
 Johnson-Webb can been heard with pianist Kirstin Ihde on her CD, La Loba, which was released on the Summit Brass label.

 As an active chamber musician, Johnson-Webb is a member of the Tennessee Brass Quintet and a founding member of the Cobalt Horn Quartet, winners of the 2018 International Horn Society Horn Quartet Competition – Professional Division.